 Powertrain options are the familiar trio of 5.7L and 6.4L Hemi V8s, and the optional 6.7L Cummins inline-six diesel.
-The former two gasoline mills generate 383 hp and 400 lb-ft of torque, and 410 hp and 429 lb-ft respectively.
+The former two gasoline mills generate 383 hp and 400 lb-ft of twist, and 410 hp and 429 lb-ft respectively.
 The gasoline V8s can only be ordered with a 6-speed automatic transmission.
-On the other hand, the Cummins mill generates 350 hp and 660 lb-ft of torque with the 6-speed manual or 370 hp and 800 lb-ft with the corresponding automatic.
-That’s the output in its conventional form, whereas the HO option further raises the figures to as much as 385 hp and 930 lb-ft of torque.
+On the other hand, the Cummins mill generates 350 horsepower and 660 pound-feet of torque with the 6-speed manual or 370 hp and 800 lb-ft with the corresponding automatic.
+That’s the output in its conventional form, whereas the HO option further raises the figures to as much as 385 hp and 930 lb-ft of rotational force.
 However, the high-output Cummins option is exclusively available with the automatic gearbox and the one-ton Ram 3500 chassis.
-Properly fitted, the 2019 Ram 2500 can tow up to 17,980 pounds with the max payload amounting to 3,990 pounds.
-The 2019 Ram 3500 with the aforementioned HO Cummins option and the fifth-wheel towing package, on the other hand, boasts as much as 31,210 pounds of trailer and 7,390 pounds of cab payload.
+Properly equipped, the next-gen Ram 2500 can tow up to 17,980 pounds with the max payload amounting to 3,990 pounds.
+The new Ram 3500 with the aforementioned HO Cummins option and the fifth-wheel towing package, on the other hand, boasts as much as 31,210 pounds of trailer and 7,390 pounds of cab payload.

 Categories: List Articles